mwvgroup/Photometric-Classification/docs/source/project_notes/implementation.rst

 There is no single set of parameters used by ``sncosmo``.
 Generally, the parameters are determined by the model that is being fit.
 Additional parameters can also be added to any model to represent external effects like extinction.
-These effects can be implimented at either the rest or observed frame.
+These effects can be implemented at either the rest or observed frame.